pyeventsourcing/eventsourcing/README.md

 The attributes of the event classes are automatically defined by the decorator to match the parameters of the decorated method signature.
 When a decorated method is called, an event object is instantiated with the given method arguments.
-The event object is then "applied" to the aggregate, using the decorated method body, to evolve the state of the aggregate object.
+The event object is then "applied" to the aggregate, using the body of the decorated method to evolve the state of the aggregate object.
 The event object is then appended to a list of pending events internal to the aggregate object.
 The pending events can be collected and stored, and used again later to reconstruct the